 Sixth, “decompress.”
 Easily done by soaking in a hot tub until your skin gradually turns raisin-like.
 Or by wildly shooting down a water slide with a “Wahoo!” and more limb-flailing than a mazurka dance.

 To read the rest of Moninger’s advice, which falls under “laugh out loud,” “crank up the tunes,” “get moving,” and “be grateful,” just click here.
+Also check out this article on the stress relieving benefits of owning a pet fish here.

 Hard not to be grateful, with such a perfect lifestyle.
 I strongly encourage all our fellow houseboaters to peruse the rest of Moninger’s article, as it really is an insightful read.
 It’ll only serve to confirm how truly awesome houseboating is and how blessed we are to have it.